for enquires and ticket sales: 07729 618226

 Come along and try a session!

-We have a stock of scores available to hire 20p per copy per month.
-Please email with your requirements.
+We have a stock of scores available to hire 30p per copy per month.
+Please visit www.gerontious.net to see what music we have for hire then email with your requirements.

 This is where you can find the latest news about us and our activities.